 Introduction to Behaviors

 Behaviors are the building blocks for logic in EventMachine.
-They define how your machine responds to events, validates transitions, computes values, and produces results.
+They define how your machine responds to events, validates transitions, computes values, and produces outputs.

 This section covers all behavior types in depth.
 If you're just getting started, read through Actions and Guards first - they're the most commonly used.